nhenin/earthnode-registration-plutus-smart-contract/doc/Specifications.md

 - **Update**
   - `Property 2.0` : ENOP NFT should be spent and given back to the operator
-    - `2.0.0 violation` - No ENNOP as Input (Already Validated by - `1.0.0 violation` )
+    - `u.2.0.0 violation` -ENNOP Not Output to Operator(Already Validated by - `u.1.0.0 violation` )
-    - `2.0.1 violation` - ENNOP Not Output to Operator
-  - `Property 2.1` : ENNFT should be output on script (Already Validated by - `1.0.2 violation` - No ENNFT on Registration validator output  )
+  - `Property 2.1` : ENNFT should be output on script (Already Validated by - `u.1.0.2 violation` - No ENNFT on Registration validator output  )
   - `Property 2.2` : Only the operator should sign the transaction
     - `2.1.0 violation` - No signer found (Enforced by Ledger Properties)
     - `2.1.1 violation` - signer is not unique

 - **Deregister**
   - `Property 2.0` : ENOP NFT should be spent from the operator and burnt
-    - `2.0.0 violation` - No ENNOP as Input
-    - `2.0.1 violation` - No ENNOP Burn (Already Validated by - `1.0.0 violation` )
+    - `d.2.0.0 violation` - No ENNOP Burn (Already Validated by - `d.1.0.0 violation` )
+    - `d.2.0.1 violation` - Burn Without A Proper Registration Validator Input Not Allowed
-  - `Property 2.1` : ENNFT should be spent from Registration scipt and output to Operator (Already Validated by - `1.0.1 violation` )
+  - `Property 2.1` : ENNFT should be spent from Registration scipt and output to Operator (Already Validated by - `d.1.0.1 violation` )

   - `Property 2.2` : Only the operator should sign the transaction
     - `2.1.0 violation` - No signer found (Enforced by Ledger Properties)